-- 5. Private Open Space Outdoor Area.
+- Private Open Space Outdoor Area.
 Each residential unit in a cottage housing development shall have a private open spaceoutdoor area.
-Private open spaceoutdoor areas shall be separate from the common open space to create a sense of separate ownership. - a.
-Each cottage unit shall be provided with a minimum of 200 square feet of usable private open spaceoutdoor area.
+Private open spaceoutdoor areas shall be separate from the common open space to create a sense of separate ownership. - Each cottage unit shall be provided with a minimum of 200 square feet of usable

+- private open spaceoutdoor area.
 Private open spaceoutdoor areas may include gardening areas, patios, or porches. - b.
 No dimension of the private open spaceoutdoor area shall be less than eight feet. - 6.
 Common Buildings, Existing Nonconforming Structures and Accessory Residential Units. - a.
 Common Buildings.
 Up to 25 percent of the required common open space, but no greater than 1,500 square feet, may be utilized as a community building for the sole use of the cottage housing residents.
 Common buildings shall not be attached to cottages. - b.
 Carports and garage structures.
 Consolidated carports or garage structures, provided per 18.2.3.090.C.3.b, are not subject to the area limitations for common buildings. - c.
 Nonconforming Dwelling Units.
-An existing single-family residential structure built prior to the effective date of this ordinance (date), which may be nonconforming with respect to the standards of this chapter, shall be permitted to remain.
+An existing single-family residential structure built prior to the effective date of this ordinance (date)December 21, 2017 (Ord.
+3147), which may be nonconforming with respect to the standards of this chapter, shall be permitted to remain.
 Existing nonconforming dwelling units shall be included in the maximum permitted cottage density.
 1,000 square feet of the habitable floor area of such nonconforming dwellings shall be included in the maximum floor area permitted per 18.2.3.090C.2.a.
 Existing garages, other existing non-habitable floor area, and the nonconforming dwelling's habitable floor area in excess of 1,000 square feet shall not be included in the maximum floor area ratio. - d.
 Accessory Residential Units.
-New accessory residential units (ARUs) are not permitted in cottage housing developments, except that an existing ARU that is accessory to an existing nonconforming single-family structure may be counted as a a.
-Developments shall include open space and landscaped features as a component of the project's storm water low impact development techniques including natural filtration and on-site infiltration of storm water.
+New accessory residential units (ARUs) are not permitted in cottage housing developments, except that an existing ARU that is accessory to an existing nonconforming single-family structure may be counted as a cottage unit if the property is developed subject to the provisions of this chapter.